Page Content Portlet

 Outdoor Burning is not allowed on Sundays, after dark or within certain city limits.

 - Can the public schedule a birthday party at the station?
 No. We discourage the public from having parties at the stations (for safety and security reasons) and encourage them to incorporate a tour of the station with their private party at home.

 - What is ISO and my fire insurance rating?
 The Insurance Services Offices, Inc. (ISO) rates jurisdictions on factors related to fire coverage that include water supply, dispatch procedures, and fire resources.
 Our current rating for most of the County is a 2/2X.
-For verification and more information about the ISO rating, click here.
+Read more about verification and the ISO rating (PDF).
 However, if a structure is more than five road miles from a fire station, the insurance company will rate the property as a 10, meaning no fire protection.